jonhjelm/docs-and-training/service_implementation/advanced_authentication.md

 ## Token validation with clfpy
-It is highly recommended to use the `clfpy` Python library (https://github.com/CloudiFacturing/clfpy) to interface with the CloudFlow authentication manager for token validation.
+It is highly recommended to use the `clfpy` Python library (https://github.com/CloudiFacturing/clfpy) to interface with the SemWES authentication manager for token validation.
 Most code examples available in this repository do so.